DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 *Note: the environmental variables above should work on Raspbian Buster but you may need to adjust USERID or GROUPID if you're on a different system or have added additional users.
 You can find these values by evoking `id` on the command line.
 Assign the UID of your user and the GID of docker.*

-Make sure that you're in the `samba-server` directory and bring up the container:
+To start the sharing service, make sure that you're in the `samba-server` directory and bring up the container:
 ```
 cd ~/samba-server
 docker-compose up